-The Grand Master asks his deputy, Whether he has examined the Master nominated in the warrant, and finds him well skilled in the noble science and royal Art?
-The Deputy having answered in the affirmative, by the Grand Master's order takes the candidate from among his fellows, and presents him at the pedestal; saying, Most worshipful Grand Master, [or worshipful Master, as it happens,] I present my worthy brother A. B. to be installed Master of the Lodge.
-I find him to be of good morals, of great skill, true and trusty, and a lover of the whole Fraternity, wheresoever dispersed over the face of the earth; I doubt not, therefore, that he will discharge the duties of the office with fidelity.
+The Grand Master asks his deputy, "Whether he has examined the Master nominated in the warrant, and finds him well skilled in the noble science and royal Art?"
+The Deputy having answered in the affirmative, by the Grand Master's order takes the candidate from among his fellows, and presents him at the pedestal, saying, ation of every officer.